oskardudycz/ArchitectureWeekly/README.md

 💖 If this repository helped you - I'd be more than happy if you **join** the group of **my official supporters** at [Github Sponsors](https://github.com/sponsors/oskardudycz).

-⭐ Star on GitHub or sharing to your friends will also help!
+⭐ Star on GitHub or sharing with your friends will also help!!

 -------